thornrae/201-project/README.md

 - Display results on page

 #### Acceptance Tasks:
-- Make sure results page are a
+- Make sure results page are rendered

 As a *student* I want to be able to learn something from the game.
 #### Feature Tasks: